Preventing Mother-to-Child Transmission of HIV

 What Is Mother-to-Child Transmission of HIV?

-Mother-to-child transmission of HIV is the spread of HIV from an HIV-infected woman to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
+Mother-to-child transmission of HIV is the spread of HIV from a woman living with HIV to her child during pregnancy, childbirth (also called labor and delivery), or breastfeeding (through breast milk).
 Mother-to-child transmission of HIV is also called perinatal transmission of HIV.

 Can Mother-to-Child Transmission of HIV Be Prevented?